Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Hardware.md

 Initially, the signal coming out of the tuner is sampled by an 8-bit ADC running at 28.8 MHz.
 No significant aliasing should occur for the low IF values supported if the IF filter is selective enough to kill any strong signals outside its bandwidth.

 A [digital downconverter](https://en.wikipedia.org/wiki/Digital_down_converter) (DDC) is then responsible for downconverting the digital signal to complex baseband.
-The process of obtaining the complex baseband representation is the same as for the continuous-time case: mixing with two digital sinusoids in quadrature with each other and low pass filtering.
-The signal can then be resampled without loss of information since the baseband signal will be band-limited by a lower frequency as was explained in the previous section on complex baseband representation.
+The process of obtaining the complex baseband representation is similar to the continuous-time case: mixing with a complex sinusoid will circularly shift the spectrum from IF down to baseband.
+The signal can then be low pass-filtered and downsampled to get rid of the unnecessary part of the spectrum that was shifted to higher frequencies since the signal of interest is now band-limited by a lower frequency.
 External configuration parameters inform the DDC of the IF frequency and whether the spectrum is inverted (i.e., if the tuner is high-side injecting).

 Finally decimation (using a FIR low pass filter and downsampling) is applied in order to reduce the sample rate of the signal to a value in the range [225001; 300000] Hz ∪ [900001; 3200000] Hz.
 2.56 MHz is however the generally agreed upon highest safe sample rate where no samples will be dropped by the chip (they may still be dropped by the USB).
 This decimation is what usually sets the upper limit on the bandwidth of the sampled signal (unless the IF filter bandwidth is specifically chosen as lower than the Nyquist frequency for the sample rate).